name-ethnicity-classifier/model-training-service/dev-infrastructure/README.md

 ### 4. minio-init.sh
 This script is being used by the ``minio-init`` container which creates the ``models`` and ``base-data`` buckets and copies the contents from ``./base-data/`` into the respective bucket.

+### 5. infra.yml
+This docker-compose is basically the same as docker-compose.yml but it also includes the model-training-service as well.
+Can be used to test the model-training-service in a container as it was in production.